CHCS - Center for Health Care Strategies

 • Assess the impact of the increase and sustain funding beyond 2014.

-Through support from the New York State Health Foundation, CHCS is also providing additional hands-on technical assistance to New York State to develop a detailed statewide implementation work plan, help the state enhance access to primary care, and identify strategies to sustain the increase beyond 2014.
+Through support from the New York State Health Foundation, CHCS also provided additional hands-on technical assistance to New York State to develop a detailed statewide implementation work plan, help the state enhance access to primary care, and identify strategies to sustain the increase beyond 2014.